yangshun/tech-interview-handbook/contents/algorithms/study-cheatsheet.md

 Data structures can be augmented to achieve efficient time complexities across different operations.
 For example, a hash map can be used together with a doubly-linked list to achieve O(1) time complexity for both the `get` and `put` operation in an [LRU cache](https://leetcode.com/problems/lru-cache/).

-hash tables are probably the most commonly used data structure for algorithm questions.
+Hash table is probably the most commonly used data structure for algorithm questions.
 If you are stuck on a question, your last resort can be to enumerate through the common possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
 This has worked for me sometimes.

 If you are cutting corners in your code, state that out loud to your interviewer and say what you would do in a non-interview setting (no time constraints).
 E.g., I would write a regex to parse this string rather than using `split()` which may not cover all cases.